|

 Christina Masewicz

 I first contacted Christina Masewicz on May 20, 2004.
-Christina attended the 1979 trial, she has communicated with a number of the main players in this case, and she now has a website that contains a mass of documentation ranging from court transcripts to CID/FBI laboratory notes.
-Since our initial contact, she has been willing to share her insights on the MacDonald case, ranging from her impressions of the trial to her thoughts on several government investigators and attorneys.
+Christina has communicated with a number of the main players in this case and she has a website that contains a mass of documentation ranging from Court transcripts to CID/FBI reports.
+Since our initial contact, she has been willing to share her insights on the case.
+This includes her thoughts on the case evidence and several key figures in this case.

 Regarding the investigators in this case, Christina describes William Ivory as an outspoken person who enjoys life and having fun.
 She adds that Ivory has vivid memories of what he found at the crime scene that will remain with him for the rest of his life.
 Christina stated that Robert Shaw was a tall man, and a good investigator.
 She reserved her most glowing comments for Peter Kearns.
 She states that Kearns is passionate about this case, that he is not afraid to voice his convictions, and advised her that when researching this case she should KISS (e.g., Keep It Simple Stupid).
 She added that Kearns is a good man and that she was proud to call him her friend.